TITLE Technology Buyer - Technical Support Specialist

 Experience: Three years of experience selling computers, software, and electronics experience is required, which includes at least one year of inventory control experience and/or one year of experience as a buyer; experience providing technical support for personal computers and point-of-sale systems is required.

 Skills: Effective interpersonal, oral, and written communication skills are required.
 Organizational ability is required.
+A knowledge and understanding of computers and their specifications, software, peripherals, and accessories required.
+Inventory and record keeping skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience in supervising student workers is preferred.
-A knowledge and understanding of computers and their specifications, software, peripherals, and accessories required.
-Inventory and record keeping skills required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES